An Online-Learning Approach to Inverse Optimization: Learning Objectives

 \end{corollary} \begin{proof} This result directly follows from $ \diam_2(F^m) = \sqrt{m}\diam_2(F) \leq \sqrt{m}L $ together with $ \diam_2(\bigtimes_{i = 1}^m q_i X(p_t)) \leq N \diam_2(X(p_t)) \leq NK $ for $ t \in [T] $. \end{proof}

 A further extension of our approach is that of learning a dynamic objective function where there are no parameters known which determine how it changes from round to round.
 Naturally, this is only possible if the change in the true objective is suitably bounded.
-The following result for using online gradient descent to learn a dynamic strategy is the basis for an approximation guarantee: \begin{lemma}[{\citet[Theorem 2]{zinkevich2003online}}] Let $ \sum_{t = 1}^{T - 1} \norm{x_{t + 1} - x_{t}}_2 $ be the \emph{path length} of a sequence $ (x_1, \ldots, x_T) $ with $ x_t \in F $, $ t = 1, \ldots, T $, and let $ \mathcal{X}(F, T, N) $ be the set of of all sequences of $T$~vectors in $F$ with path length at most~$R \geq 0 $.
+The following result for OGD to learn a dynamic strategy is the basis for an approximation guarantee: \begin{lemma}[{\citet[Theorem 2]{zinkevich2003online}}] Let $ \sum_{t \in [T - 1]} \norm{x_{t + 1} - x_{t}}_2 $ be the \emph{path length} of a sequence $ (x_1, \ldots, x_T) $ with $ x_t \in F $, $ t \in [T] $, and let $ \mathcal{X}(F, T, N) $ be the set of of all sequences of $T$~vectors in $F$ with path length at most~$R \geq 0 $.
 Under the same assumptions as for Lemma~\ref{Lem:Guarantee_OGD} and some fixed learning rate $ \eta \in \R_+ $, we have

-\end{lemma} Choosing the fixed learning rate $ \eta = D/(G\sqrt{T}) $, we obtain an upper bound of order $ \OO(R\sqrt{T}) $ in the above lemma, such that the average error vanishes if the path length grows slower asymptotically than $ \sqrt{T} $.
-This directly translates into a guarantee for the regret when learning an dynamic objective function whose path length in~$F$ is bounded by some constant~$R \geq 0 $.
+\end{lemma} Using the fixed learning rate $ \eta = D/(G\sqrt{T}) $, we obtain an upper bound of order $ \OO(R\sqrt{T}) $ in the above lemma, such that the average error vanishes if the path length grows slower asymptotically than $ \sqrt{T} $.
+This directly translates into a guarantee for the regret when learning an dynamic objective function whose path length in~$F$ is bounded by some constant~$ R \geq 0 $.
+A~similar parametrization approach based on MWU can be found in \citet{WardMasterBambos2019}.